osrf/ros2multirobotbook/src/security.md

 to enable DDS-security.
 RoMi-H makes uses of these tools in order to enable security on its ROS 2 elements.
 A brief introduction to these tools and its usage is provided here.
-For a deeper understanding of the whole system, please refer to the documenation of the [ROS 2 DDS-Security integration][SROS].
+For a deeper understanding of the whole system, please refer to the [ROS 2 DDS-Security integration][SROS] documentation.

 ### DDS-Security overview